DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 Trouble with Log in set up, taking me straight to log in but not findgin tempate - fixed by adding quote/login.html to url

 Add {% blocktrans %} and {% trans 'Register:' %} - translation for text to user language- later on if possible

+Decided to change function of badword Json so db can be updated anytime with new banned words